BLB Solicitors

 Hedge Law UK

-Mike Hansom“Hedge Law UK is my attempt at a general introduction to the law applying to hedges in England and Wales.
+Mike Hansom“Hedge Law UK serves as my introduction to the laws relating to hedges in England and Wales.
 I hope it proves helpful.”

 Mike Hansom, Head of Property Disputes

-This article, Hedge Law UK, is my attempt at an introduction to the law applying to hedges in England and Wales.
-For more information on ownership of boundary features – including hedges – and boundary issues more generally, see our main Boundary Disputes page.
+This article, Hedge Law UK, serves as my introduction to the laws relating to hedges in England and Wales.
+For more details on ownership of boundary features – including hedges – and boundary issues in general, please visit our main Boundary Disputes page.

 Boundary hedge ownership

-Many hedges straddle or abut boundaries, and it’s best to avoid boundary-related disputes if at all possible.
-This is because not only are disputes costly, but they are also disclosable to a potential buyer when you sell the property.
+Many hedges straddle or abut boundaries, and it is best to avoid boundary-related disputes if possible.
+This is because disputes are invariably costly, and they are also disclosable to a potential buyer when you sell the property.

 Neighbour cut my hedge without permission

 Topiary hedgeHedges are a common cause of tension between neighbours.
-Perhaps your neighbour fails to manage their own hedge (or their side it) or, whether well-meaning or otherwise, they have inflicted a cruel short back and sides on your luscious privet, box, or laurel.
+Perhaps your neighbour fails to manage their hedge (or their side of it) or, whether well-meaning or not, they have inflicted a cruel short back and sides on your lush privet, box, or laurel.

-If a hedge straddles the boundary, only cut your neighbour’s side with their permission.
+If a hedge straddles the boundary, only cut your neighbour’s side with their express permission.

-And strictly, the trimmings from their side belong to them.
-Offer the trimmings to your neighbour.
+Strictly, the trimmings from your neighbour’s side belong to them.
+Offer the trimmings to them.
 If they decline – as they probably will – you can dispose of them yourself.

 See also: Access to a neighbour’s property for maintenance: what are my rights?